tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ```

-Now we have our application ready you can check out the code and launch it using `yarn dev` or `npm run dev` depending on your package manager.
-Now we need to update our code so are pages can be driven by A/B testing.
+Now we have our application ready.
+Depending on your package manager, you can check the code and launch it using `yarn dev` or `npm run dev`.
+We need to update our code so are pages can be driven by A/B testing.

 ### Updating Tina Schema

-We are going to have a collection that will allow our content teams to decide what page is going to be replaced.
+We will have a collection that will allow our content teams to decide what page is going to be replaced.
 This is what the user will see:

 ![A-B Test page one](https://res.cloudinary.com/forestry-demo/image/upload/v1653521516/blog-media/a-b-testing/a-b-test1.png)

-The ID will allow the content team to identify the A/B test and the Page field will be the page that the team wants to run the testing on, in this example, it would be the homepage.
+The ID will allow the content team to identify the A/B test, and the Page field will be the page that the team wants to run the testing on.
+In this example, it would be the homepage.

-Then all the variants a user wants to run will be a list of different variants, for example, we have test `b` that will show a user page named `home-b`
+Then all the variants a user wants to run will be a list of different variants.
+For example, we have test `b` that will show a user page named `home-b.`

 ![A-B Test page two](https://res.cloudinary.com/forestry-demo/image/upload/v1653521516/blog-media/a-b-testing/a-b-test2.png)

-Open up your `schema.ts` and underneath the `Pages` collection create a new collection with a `label` of `AB Test` and a name of `abtest`.
-So far your collection should look like this:
+Open up your `schema.ts` and underneath the `Pages` collection, create a new collection with a `label` of `AB Test` and `abtest`.
+So far, your collection should look like this:

 ```jsx
 {